pwflint/CV/README.md

 ## Deployment
 This site is deployed using GitHub Pages.
 The main file is `index.html`.

-## Local Development
-Since this is now a static site, you can simply open `index.html` in any web browser to view it locally.

 ## Future Improvements
 - [ ] Add dark mode support
 - [ ] Optimize image loading